History of Newark, New Jersey: Newark Water Crisis

 Several top officials in Newark denied that their water system had a widespread lead problem, declaring on their website that the water was absolutely safe to drink.
 Even after municipal water tests revealed the severity of the problem and the city received three noncompliance notices for exceeding lead levels between 2017 and 2018, mayor Ras Baraka denied there was any issue and mailed a brochure to the residents of Newark saying that the drinking water meets all federal standards and was safe to drink.
 Although the city called an emergency declaration that allowed them to purchase and distribute water filters for faucets, many of the filters were faulty and did not work.
 In December 2018, in order to combat the negative publicity of the lead contamination, Newark hired Mercury Public Affairs, the same public relations firm that the former Governor of Michigan, Rick Snyder, hired during the water crisis in Flint, for $225,000.00.
 The firm was hired even after mayor Baraka rejected comparisons to the Flint water crisis calling them "absolutely and outrageously false statements" via a message on the city's website that was later deleted.
 Mayor Baraka later called the allegations that he deliberately misled residents "BS" stating "we weren't saying that the water coming out of your tap was safe ... it said the source water is fine.
 After that, we explained what the problem is.
 It's misleading to tell people that the water is contaminated."

-In 2019, Newark began the work to replace the lead water pipes and by spring of 2021, the city claimed they had removed more than 20,000 of the lead service lines.
+In 2019, Newark began the work to replace the lead water pipes primarily financed by a $120 million loan from the Essex County Improvement Authority.
+By spring of 2021, the city claimed they had removed more than 20,000 of the lead service lines.